-Students select a total of seven History electives at the 200-400 level.
+Students select seven or eight History electives at the 200-400 level, depending on whether they take three or two surveys.
 Students are given the opportunity to explore their individual interests but must satisfy the distribution and diversity requirements explained below.

-In order to foster expertise and intellectual development as a historian through the curriculum, students are required to take three classes at the 200-level and three at the 300-level, and a seventh course at the 200-400 level.
+In order to foster expertise and intellectual development as a historian through the curriculum, students are required to take at least two classes at the 200-level and two at the 300-level.
+The additional courses to complete the elective requirements can be at any level.
 Students are encouraged to take at least one 200-level course before taking a 300-level course since more advanced courses will build upon earlier exposure.